Melchy/KnowledgeBase/Testing.md

 [Unit Testing](https://www.manning.com/books/unit-testing?a_aid=unit-testing&a_bid=f3557833) -
 Great resource about advanced unit testing.

+[Testing in twenties](https://www.tbray.org/ongoing/When/202x/2021/05/15/Testing-in-2021) - General testing best practices

 ## Having tests means that you have good architecture (misconception)
 Low number of tests can be caused by bad architecture.

-Hight number of tests means that your architecture is testable but it does't have to be good.
+High number of tests means that your architecture is testable but it does't have to be good.

 For example lasagna architecture is often testable and bad.